Ladies in Lavender: Production

-Home media

 Soundtrack

-The film's original music was written by Nigel Hess and performed by Joshua Bell and the Royal Philharmonic Orchestra.
+The film's original music was written by Nigel Hess — his first feature film score — and performed by Joshua Bell and the Royal Philharmonic Orchestra.
 Hess received a Classical BRIT Awards nomination for Best Soundtrack Composer.

 The violin music played by Andrea, including compositions by Felix Mendelssohn, Niccolò Paganini, Jules Massenet, Claude Debussy, Pablo de Sarasate, and Johann Sebastian Bach, was also performed by Bell.